-Restore reverts the recorder to its default values and settings, however it keeps the data required for network settings and user accounts.
-This command does not remove recordings from the hard drive.
+Restore reverts the camera to its default values and settings, however it keeps the data required for network settings and user accounts.
+This command does not remove recordings from the SD card.

 Default clears all your settings and returns the unit to its factory status.
-This renders the recorder inactive; you must activate it again to resume use.
-This command does not remove recordings from the hard drive.
+This renders the camera inactive; you must activate it again to resume use.
+This command does not remove recordings from the SD card.